Houston DWI Lawyer

 Although every case is different, your defense strategy for challenging a DWI charge may depend on:

 - Improper stop.
 We may argue that you were wrongfully pulled over and that the arresting officer lacked reasonable suspicion to make the traffic stop.

 - The accuracy of field sobriety tests.
 We may argue that the field sobriety tests you took part in at the time of the stop were either improperly administered or inaccurate.

 - The accuracy of chemical tests.
 The blood or breath test you were given may be inadmissible.
 If a Judge suppresses this evidence, a jury will not consider this evidence in determining whether you were intoxicated.

 Why Do You Need a Defense Lawyer?

 If you are in Harris County or surrounding counties such as Fort Bend, Montgomery, or Galveston County and have been charged with a DWI, you will need an experienced and successful criminal defense lawyer like Nathaniel Pitoniak to provide you with legal advice and representation in a Texas court of law.
-As a former prosecutor in his tenth year of practice, he has handled many DWI cases and will be able to create a strategic defense for your case, possibly saving you nearly hundreds to thousands of dollars in fines, a license suspension, and a permanent criminal record depending upon the facts and circumstances of your case.
+As a former prosecutor with more than ten years in practice, he has handled many DWI cases and will be able to create a strategic defense for your case, possibly saving you nearly hundreds to thousands of dollars in fines, a license suspension, and a permanent criminal record depending upon the facts and circumstances of your case.
 Call Nathaniel Pitoniak at the Pitoniak Law Firm at (832) 315-6283 for a free consultation today.